Missing and murdered Indigenous women in Wyoming: Media coverage

-There is a statistically significant gap between the amount of media coverage missing and murdered Indigenous victims receive to that of White victims.
-30% of Indigenous homicide victims, and only 18% of Indigenous female victims, had newspaper media coverage, whereas 51% of White homicide victims received coverage.
+There is a statistically significant gap between the amount of media coverage missing and murdered Indigenous victims receive to that of European victims.
+30% of Indigenous homicide victims, and only 18% of Indigenous female victims, had newspaper media coverage, whereas 51% of European homicide victims received coverage.
 Systemic oppression often shows up as implicit bias in both law enforcement personnel and the public.

 Complications in compiling data

 It is estimated that the true number of Missing and Murdered Indigenous People is higher than what the report found.
-While conduction this report, the team was met with many challenges and were able to identify and recognize limitations in the data, including inconsistent data collection, misclassification, and under-reporting.
+While conducting this report, the team was met with many challenges and were able to identify and recognize limitations in the data, including inconsistent data collection, mis-classification, and under-reporting.
 The inability to cross-reference databases has also limited the access to useful information.
 Many times in law enforcement systems, Indigenous folk are classified in the wrong ethnic group, or as "other."
 Researchers also requested data from Fremont County Sheriff’s Office, where the Wind River Indian Reservation is located, and the Lander Police Department but did not receive a response from either.
 14 possible information resources were identified for this survey, but only 3 were able to be used.
 Small sample size, and data gaps/inconsistency of reporting were also key factors identified in gathering data.